ROCm/HIP/docs/markdown/hip_porting_guide.md

     + [/usr/include/c++/v1/memory:5172:15: error: call to implicitly deleted default constructor of 'std::__1::bad_weak_ptr' throw bad_weak_ptr();](#usrincludecv1memory517215-error-call-to-implicitly-deleted-default-constructor-of-std__1bad_weak_ptr-throw-bad_weak_ptr)
   * [HIP Environment Variables](#hip-environment-variables)
   * [Editor Highlighting](#editor-highlighting)

 <!-- tocstop -->

-## Porting a New Cuda Project
+## Porting a New CUDA Project

 ### General Tips
-- Starting the port on a Cuda machine is often the easiest approach, since you can incrementally port pieces of the code to HIP while leaving the rest in Cuda.
-(Recall that on Cuda machines HIP is just a thin layer over Cuda, so the two code types can interoperate on nvcc platforms.)
-Also, the HIP port can be compared with the original Cuda code for function and performance.
+- Starting the port on a CUDA machine is often the easiest approach, since you can incrementally port pieces of the code to HIP while leaving the rest in CUDA.
+(Recall that on CUDA machines HIP is just a thin layer over CUDA, so the two code types can interoperate on nvcc platforms.)
+Also, the HIP port can be compared with the original CUDA code for function and performance.
-- Once the Cuda code is ported to HIP and is running on the Cuda machine, compile the HIP code using hcc on an AMD machine.
+- Once the CUDA code is ported to HIP and is running on the CUDA machine, compile the HIP code using the HIP compiler on an AMD machine.
-- HIP ports can replace Cuda versions: HIP can deliver the same performance as a native Cuda implementation, with the benefit of portability to both Nvidia and AMD architectures as well as a path to future C++ standard support.
+- HIP ports can replace CUDA versions: HIP can deliver the same performance as a native CUDA implementation, with the benefit of portability to both Nvidia and AMD architectures as well as a path to future C++ standard support.
 You can handle platform-specific features through conditional compilation or by adding them to the open-source HIP infrastructure.
-- Use **[bin/hipconvertinplace-perl.sh](https://github.com/ROCm-Developer-Tools/HIP/blob/master/bin/hipconvertinplace-perl.sh)** to hipify all code files in the Cuda source directory.
+- Use **[bin/hipconvertinplace-perl.sh](https://github.com/ROCm-Developer-Tools/HIP/blob/master/bin/hipconvertinplace-perl.sh)** to hipify all code files in the CUDA source directory.

 ### Scanning existing CUDA code to scope the porting effort
-The hipexamine-perl.sh tool will scan a source directory to determine which files contain CUDA code and how much of that code can be automatically hipified,
+The hipexamine-perl.sh tool will scan a source directory to determine which files contain CUDA code and how much of that code can be automatically hipified.
 ```
 > cd examples/rodinia_3.0/cuda/kmeans
 > $HIP_DIR/bin/hipexamine-perl.sh.